Greenlight logo

 • BusyPay money sending

-BusyKid offers a prepaid Visa debit card through its money management app, which includes automated chores and allowance, savings and parental matching, and investment tools.
+BusyKid offers a prepaid Visa debit card through its app, which includes automated chores and allowance, savings with parental matching, and investment tools.
+Kids can also learn to invest their own money with parental supervision.
+There’s also a feature that lets kids donate some of their money to a cause they care about directly from the app.

-Both digital money management apps come with standard features like a debit card for kids, allowance and chore tracking, and investing basics.
-But signing up for Greenlight gives you access to more features beyond the basics, like granular parental spending controls, custom photo cards, family location sharing, SOS alerts, and drive reports4, making Greenlight an all-in-one app for families.
+Both apps come with several of the same features like a debit card, allowance and chore tracking, and investing basics.
+However, Greenlight gives you access to more features beyond the basics, like granular parental spending controls and custom photo cards.
+The Greenlight Infinity plan comes with family location sharing, SOS alerts, and drive reports4, making Greenlight an all-in-one app for families.

 3. Capital One Teen Checking